odow/dairy-analytics/README.md

 ## Contact

-For comments, criticims, and suggestions, please open a GitHub issue.
+For comments, criticisms, and suggestions, please open a GitHub issue.